 You might not need not all of them for one holiday, but if you roll a couple of informed choices up and shove them in your suitcase (of course, while following some kind of expert packing guide to maximise space in your suitcase, ahem) you’re sorted for when summer isn’t quite so summery.

-And although you might not need your jackets/mac on every day, you don’t want to be stuck with anything that doesn’t go with all your outfits or you’re not comfy in.
+You might not need your jackets/mac on every day.
+But you don’t want to be stuck with anything that doesn’t go with all your outfits or you’re not comfy in.
 Plus if you get unlucky and have a week of summer rain, you’ll end up with your mac on in all your holiday photos (boo).
 So make sure they all fit right and go with the outfits you’re taking.

 A denim jacket is my absolute go-to.